- Posted by insivia

 Depends on the sport, but typically an engineered porous aggregate custom blended material that provides both structural support and allows water to drain vertically through the system.

-How do Pads contribute to safety?
+How do shock pads contribute to safety?